ryck/MMM-DHT-Sensor/README.md

 },
 ```
 ## Notifications
-This module exposes the following notifications:
+This module implements the following notifications:

 - **INDOOR_TEMPERATURE** (int) Temperature in Celsius
 - **INDOOR_HUMIDITY** (int) Humidity in relative humidity (%)